markjeee/packtory/README.md

 # Overview

-This is packtory, an easy to use packaging tool for your Ruby gems.
+This is packtory, an easy to use system packaging tool for your Ruby gems.
+Build package for Debian, RPM, and _soon_ Homebrew, directly from your gem repo.

 Support for building native extensions is available, using a post-install step of the target package.